Term Life Vs Traditional Life Insurance. Which Is Better?

 • Is the death benefit of the policy enough to meet his parents' medical expenses?

-Another possibility would be purchasing a mix of whole life policy with a term rider.
-The whole life policy would keep his cash value accumulated, which will help him use the money during the policy term, and the term rider will help him with added benefits like life illness benefits, accident benefits, etc.
+Another possibility would be purchasing a mix of a whole life policy with a term rider.
+The whole life policy would keep his cash value accumulated, which will help him use the money during the policy term, and the term rider will help him with added benefits like critical illness benefits, accident benefits, etc.

 No. Any loan that you take will not have any impact on your future premiums.
 However, the amount of the loan will be deducted from your sum assured.